AkashGS18/first-demo/README.md

 # first-demo
-this is to understand git &amp; github
+this is to understand git &amp; github.